Frequently Asked Questions about Submissions

 Submitted papers can be desk-rejected by program chairs for technical reasons (e.g., failure to adhere to submission formatting guidelines).
 Otherwise, full research papers, short papers, and teaching cases will be assigned by the track chairs to an associate editor.
 The AE has the discretion to recommend an early reject without review, and will provide a detailed and constructive review of the paper.
 Otherwise, the AE will invite 2-3 reviewers.
 For more details, please refer to Guide for Reviewing.

 Are track chairs allowed to submit papers to the conference?

 Yes they are, but they may not submit their papers to their own track.
 Track chairs that have papers that align with their own tracks should submit them to the General Topics track.

 Are conference and program chairs allowed to submit papers to the conference?

 Do I need to suggest reviewers for my paper?

 No, reviewers are suggested and invited by the associate editors and track chairs.

 How/when will I be notified about whether my paper has been accepted?

-Authors will be notified via email as to whether their submission was accepted, conditionally accepted, or rejected by TBD.
+Authors will be notified via email as to whether their submission was accepted, conditionally accepted, or rejected by end of July, 2020.